Apollo Global Management Inc. (APO) upgraded Issued by Wall Street Gurus

 Deutsche Bank gave a rating of “Buy” to APO, setting the target price at $91 in the report published on November 05th of the previous year.

-During the last 5 trading sessions, APO rose by +0.41%, which changed the moving average for the period of 200-days by +8.67% in comparison to the 20-day moving average, which settled at $62.42.
-In addition, Apollo Global Management Inc. saw -12.96% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, APO fell by -6.36%, which changed the moving average for the period of 200-days by +1.34% in comparison to the 20-day moving average, which settled at $62.33.
+In addition, Apollo Global Management Inc. saw -18.50% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading